-According to DesignIntelligence, the University of Oregon Architecture program is number one in the nation for 2013 for sustainable design practices and principles.
-Our undergraduate B.Arch program is ranked #6 for public universities and our M.I.Arch program is in the top three for accredited graduate programs in Interior Architecture.
+According to DesignIntelligence, the University of Oregon Architecture program is number one in the nation for 2013-2016 for sustainable design practices and principles and leadership in sustainable design education.
+Our undergraduate B.Arch program is ranked #6 for public universities.
+Our M.I.Arch program is the top ranked interior design graduate program in the West and our B.IArch program is ranked 2nd in the West.

 The Department of Architecture offers fully-accredited professional degree programs in Architecture (B. Arch. and M.Arch. - accredited by the National Architectural Accrediting Board) and Interior Architecture (B.I.
 Arch. and M.I.Arch - accredited by the Council for Interior Design), and is home to more than 700 students.
 We also offer post-professional degrees: a Master of Science in Architecture, Master of Science in Interior Architecture, and a Ph.D. program in Sustainability.